 Families moving to a different state might consider changing their college saving strategy to maximize state income tax benefits.
-Depending on the state, the account owner may continue to fund an existing state’s plan or redirect new contributions to a 529 plan sponsored by the state they are moving to.
-You’ll want to consider the tax consequences of any contributions or rollovers you make.
+Depending on the state, the account owner may need to contribute to the in-state 529 plan in order to enjoy any tax deductions or credits offered.
+However, there is certainly no requirement to change 529 plans when moving states, so you’ll want to consider the potential benefits as well as any tax consequences for contributions or rollovers you make.

 State income tax deductions or credits for 529 plan contributions

-Many states limit the incentives they offer to invest in their 529 plans.
+Many states have a limit on the amount of annual contributions that can be claimed on your state income tax.
 For example, in New York, only contributions of up to $5,000 per individual ($10,000 for married couples filing jointly) are eligible for the state income tax deduction.
 The same strategy would apply to states that offered matching grants up to a certain amount.

 Nine states – Arizona, Arkansas, Kansas, Maine, Minnesota, Missouri, Montana, Ohio, and Pennsylvania – offer tax incentives for contributing to any state’s 529 plan.
 If you are moving to one of these states, you may be eligible to claim a state income tax benefit for contributions to your existing 529 plan.